Order LAMNIFORMES Berg, 1958

 In the years before, Carcharias hopei had become a "waste basket" for all sorts of sand tiger type teeth, also due to the proposal of Ward (1988) that regrouped hopei Agassiz 1843, verticalis Agassiz 1843, vincenti Winkler 1874, robusta Leriche 1921 and heinzelini Casier 1966 under the designation Carcharias hopei (Agassiz, 1843).

+This was only partly followed in Europe, as a lot of people kept considering robusta and heinzelini as 2 distinct species.
 The species robusta was finally attributed to the genus Jaekelotodus by C&N 2005, while Zhelezko created the genus Glueckmanotodus for the species heinzelini (Zhelezko & Kozlov, 1999).

 Many specimens attributed to hopei in the past, fit well in the Hypotodus verticalis tooth design as proposed by Jim Bourdon on Elasmo.com